IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-selection.md

 - `Resizing` - On column resizing selected cells will not be cleared.
 - `Hiding` - It will not clear the selected cells.
 If column is hidden, the cells from the next visible column will be selected.
 - `Pinning` - Selected cell will not be cleared.
 Same as hiding
-- `Group by` - On column grouping selected cells will not be cleared.
+- `GroupBy` - On column grouping selected cells will not be cleared.

 <!-- ComponentEnd: Grid, TreeGrid -->